 From walking, cycling, climbing, visiting historic houses or experiencing nearby Theme Parks (Alton Towers is only a short drive away), to just wandering round the many picturesque villages, there are so many activities, things to do and places to go within a very short distance of Church Farm Peak District Holiday Cottages that it’s impossible to list them all!
 Here’s just a small sample of what’s available for all ages:

-Tissington Hall is just 2 miles down the road.
-Tissington, a chocolate-box, quintessential English village not only has the wonderful Jacobean Mansion, set in some 2400 acres where guided walks are on offer, but also a very pretty duck pond and excellent tea room and for those with a sweet tooth Edward and Vintage sweet shop.
+Tissington Hall is just a couple of miles down the road.
+Tissington, a chocolate-box, quintessential English village not only has the wonderful Jacobean Mansion, set in some 2400 acres where guided walks are on offer, but also a very pretty duck pond, excellent tea room and for those with a sweet tooth Edward and Vintage sweet shop.